-Liv is the coordinator for the International Panel of Parliamentarians for Freedom of Religion or Belief (IPPFoRB) and heads the Norwegian secretariat which is located in the NHC.
+Liv is the Director for the International Panel of Parliamentarians for Freedom of Religion or Belief (IPPFoRB) and Head of Freedom of Religion or Belief Section.

 “After several years working closely with grassroots human rights defenders who are actively engaged in advocacy towards local governments and politicians in their respective countries, it is very exciting to be given the opportunity to work directly with parliamentarians on a topic that means so much to so many”.